LilianPe/Dr_Quine42/Readme.md

-# 🧬 Dr_Quine - Self-Replicating Programs in C
+# 🧬 Dr_Quine - Self-Replicating Programs

 This project is a deep dive into the world of **Quines** — programs that can **reproduce their own source code**.
 It is part of the *Malware* curriculum, and focuses on code self-awareness, low-level manipulation, and recursion logic through source code generation.